top of page

 Don't Wait Until It’s Too Late

-The unlabeled pictures problem is as old as photography.
+The problem of unlabeled pictures is as old as photography.
 People have been failing to label photos since the mid-1800s.
-If it weren’t true, there wouldn’t be unnamed persons from orphaned photo albums on a website like DeadFred.com.
+If this weren't true, there wouldn't be unnamed persons from orphaned photo albums on a website like DeadFred.com.

-This year, stop overlooking this critical family history task because it’s simple.
+Stop overlooking this critical family history task this year because it's simple.

 Before researching another genealogy brick wall or evaluating a new research hint, ensure you have identified all the photos in your family archive.
 Then, if yours is complete, seek out the collections of your grandparents, aunts, uncles, and cousins.